2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 Step 1.
 Launch Qiling Partition Master, right-click the partition you intend to format and choose "Format".

 Step 2.
-In the new window, enter the Partition label, choose the FAT32/EXT2/EXT3/EXT4 file system, and set the cluster size according to your needs.
+Enter the Partition label, choose the file system (FAT32/EXT2/EXT3/EXT4), and set the cluster size according to your needs in the new window.

 Step 4.
-Then you will see a warning window, click "Yes" in it to continue.
+Then you will see a warning window, click "Yes" to continue.

 Key Features

-When it comes to Qiling Partition Master, it is a reliable tool that comes with a user-friendly interface, a preview feature along with many other attractive features.
-We will recommend you use this tool for partition format.
-Always download the tool from the official website.
+Qiling Partition Master is a reliable tool with a user-friendly interface, offering a preview feature and many other attractive features.
+We recommend using it for partition format, and to ensure authenticity, always download it from the official website.

 Conclusion

-If you are still following the post, you must know the format partition in Linux.
-We recommend using Qiling Partition Master to format partitions to EXT2/3/4, which are compatible with Linux.
-If you have other questions or problems about format partition in Linux, just continue reading.
+If you're still following this post, you're likely familiar with the format partition in Linux.
+For formatting partitions to EXT2/3/4, which are compatible with Linux, we recommend using Qiling Partition Master.
+If you have any other questions or issues related to formatting partitions in Linux, feel free to continue reading.

 FAQs About Format Partition in Linux